-1.2.9 CONSULTATION WITH AUDIT COMMITTEE AND THE AUDIT OFFICE
+1.2.8 CONSULTATION WITH AUDIT COMMITTEE AND THE AUDIT OFFICE

 Each agency will need to exercise judgement in determining appropriate thresholds for disclosures in their financial statements.
 Agencies are encouraged to agree their specific thresholds for disclosures along with exceptions with their Audit Committee in the process of developing their financial statements.
-Once the thresholds and exceptions have been determined, agencies should liase with the ACT Audit Office to ensure they consider these thresholds and exceptions are appropriate.
+Once the thresholds and exceptions have been determined, agencies should liaise with the ACT Audit Office to ensure they consider these thresholds and exceptions are appropriate.

-1.2.10 IMPACT OF THE COVID-19 PANDEMIC
+1.2.9 IMPACT OF THE COVID-19 PANDEMIC

-The COVID-19 pandemic is likely to have an impact on agencies' financial statements, including disclosures.
-In particular, agencies need to consider the impacts of specific actions undertaken by the ACT Government and Commonwealth in responding to COVID-19.
+Although the affects of COVID-19 in the ACT have reduced, there can still be impacts on agencies' financial statements, including disclosures.
+In particular, agencies need to assess the ongoing impacts of specific actions undertaken by the ACT Government and Commonwealth in their response to COVID-19.
 For instance, determining the appropriate financial period in which to reflect the costs and liabilities associated with a policy intervention.
-Areas impacted could include expected credit losses on receivables, the fair value of assets and events after the reporting period.
+Areas still impacted could include expected credit losses on receivables, the fair value of assets and events after the reporting period.
 Agencies can seek further guidance on COVID-19 contained in the ACT Disclosure Paper on COVID-19 disclosures and workpapers.